 As you can see, this example account is comprised of four main elements:

 A single Google Ads account can have multiple campaigns active at any one time.
 In this example, this account has two campaigns, Campaign 1 and Campaign 2.
 The first campaign might be a search campaign (which typically means text-based ads served to Google users who are searching for things using Google), whereas Campaign 2 could be a Display campaign, which favors more visual ads such as banners across a vast network of sites that spans almost the entirety of the web.

 Moving further down our AdWords account structure diagram, you’ll notice that each campaign has two ad groups; Campaign 1 is comprised of Ad Group 1a and Ad Group 1b, while Campaign 2 is comprised of Ad Group 2a and Ad Group 2b.

 As their name implies, ad groups are groups of ads that have been organized and categorized by semantic relevance.
 This means that your ad groups’ keywords should be organized by their meaning.
 For example, if you run a clothing and apparel store, Ad Group 1a might be comprised of keywords relating to hats and scarves, while Ad Group 1b might focus exclusively on jackets and coats.
 Finally, you can see that each Ad Group has its own keywords, as well as two individual ads that feature the semantically related keywords of that ad group.

-For more details on how to optimally structure your AdWords account, check out the last guide to AdWords account structure you’ll ever need.
+For more details on how to optimally structure your account, check out the last guide to Google Ads account structure you’ll ever need.